MainulDip/KotlinEveryday/oop-tour-kotlin-2.md

 // Again
 // Again
 ```
-If we call setter, even then it will call only the remembered value (getValu()), not anythig else
+If we call setter, it will call only the remembered value (getValu()), not anythig else, "println("Hello")" in this case
+Also see Scoped Functions at https://kotlinlang.org/docs/scope-functions.html
 ```kotlin
 fun main() {
     println(lazyValue)